An official website of the State of Oregon

 Oregon will be a place where health and wellbeing are achieved across the lifespan for people of all races, ethnicities, disabilities, genders, sexual orientations, socioeconomic status, nationalities and geographic locations.

-HTO Community Health Improvement Plan (CHIP) Projects - No Longer Accepting Applications
+HTO Community Health Improvement Plan (CHIP) Projects - Applications Due Febraury 15, 2024!

 The Public Health Division convenes the PartnerSHIP to develop and oversee implementation of Healthier Together Oregon.
 The PartnerSHIP is made up of representatives of priority populations and implementers of the plan.
 As of spring 2021, the PartnerSHIP has been been reformed to support implementation.